smithy-lang/smithy-rs/design/src/rfcs/rfc0037_http_wrapper.md

 We will need to add two types, `HttpRequest` and `HttpResponse`.

 #### To string or not to String
+Our header library restricts header names and values to `String`s (UTF-8).

-The `http` library is very precise in its representation—specifically it allows for `HeaderValue`s that are both a super and subset of `String`—a superset because headers support arbitrary binary data but a subset because headers cannot contain `\0`.
+Although the `http` library is very precise in its representation—it allows for `HeaderValue`s that are both a super and subset of `String`—a superset because headers support arbitrary binary data but a subset because headers cannot contain control characters like `\n`.

-Headers containing arbitrary binary data are not widely supported.
+Although technically allowed, headers containing arbitrary binary data are not widely supported.
 Generally, Smithy protocols will use base-64 encoding when storing binary data in headers.

 Finally, it's nicer for users if they can stay in "string land".
 Because of this, HttpRequest and Response expose header names and values as strings.
 Internally, the current design uses `HeaderName` and `HeaderValue`, however, there is a gate on construction that enforces that values are valid UTF-8.

-**This is a one way door because `.as_str()` would panic in the future if we allow non-string values into headers.**.
+**This is a one way door because `.as_str()` would panic in the future if we allow non-string values into headers.**

 #### Where should these types live?
 These types will be used by all orchestrator functionality, so they will be housed in `aws-smithy-runtime-api`